AbhilashTUofficial/JavaLab/Java-Lab/src/com/javaLab/To_Get_The_Details_By_Clicking_A_Button/Algorithm.md

        Start the process.

        Step 2:
-       Create a class MyDetails which extends form JFrame and implimented ActionListener, Declear TextFields and button.
+       Create a class MyDetails which extends from JFrame and implemented ActionListener, Decl ar TextFields and button.

        Step 3:
        Create a constructor and initialize TextFields and button.